 Located right next to the RCMP Heritage Centre is the RCMP training academy where all RCMP officers in the country are trained.
 Tours can be taken throughout the year but the Sunset-Retreat Ceremony is a special Canadian-signature event that happens on select days during the summer.
 It lasts approximately 45 minutes and includes military music, the lowering of the Canadian flag, the March Past, and a troop drill display performed by cadets dressed in the famous scarlet tunic.

 Royal Saskatchewan Museum

-If you’re interested in learning about Saskatchewan’s natural history and aboriginal cultures, past and present, you should visit the Royal Saskatchewan museum.
-We loved the Life Sciences Gallery, where we learned so much about the flora and fauna in the province as well as the First Nations Gallery, which included so many beautiful artifacts from the local indigenous groups.
-The museum is actually pay-by-donation and is located in the most beautiful area in Regina – Wascana Centre.
-In fact, we highly recommend taking some time to explore the park and getting a taste of inner-city nature.
+If you’re interested in learning about Saskatchewan’s natural history and indigenous cultures, past and present, you should visit the Royal Saskatchewan Museum.
+We loved the Life Sciences Gallery, where we learned so much about the flora and fauna in the province, but we especially loved the First Nations Gallery, which included so many beautiful artifacts from the local indigenous groups.
+The museum is actually pay-by-donation and is home to a life-size cast of the world’s largest T. rex – Scotty!

 Things To Do in Southern Saskatchewan